Hoeby/Sapphire/triple-z_mod/assets/drilling/readme.md

 </p>

 When the first 2 holes are done, place some screws in the holes, that the z-stepper plate will not move. <br>
-Remove the z-carriage and drill use the jig to drill the hole for the spindle. <br>
+Remove the z-carriage and use the jig to drill the hole for the spindle. <br>
 <p align="center">
   <img width="400" src="../pictures/20240103_193627.jpg">
 </p>